TruptimayeePanigrahy/Task_management_api/README.md

 Appropriate HTTP status codes and error messages will be returned in case of errors.
 ## Logging
 API requests and responses can be logged in a log.txt file.
+## Rate Limiting
+Rate limiting  applied to restrict the number of requests from clients within a specified time period.
 <h1 align="center">✨Thank You✨</h1>